21it/stack-templates/README.md

 ## Known issues

-- `nix-yesod` uses [persistent-migration](https://github.com/coingaming/persistent-migration) package which is not in stackage atm.
-Add it manually to both `package.yaml` and `stack.yaml` files.
 - In some cases Postgres can't use local `./postgres` directory because of permission restrictions.
 The fix is to manually remove directory with `rm -rf ./postgres`, and rerun command which caused the issue.
 Nix will create directory again with proper permissions.
 - Ultimate Haskell IDE has some [known issues](https://github.com/tim2CF/ultimate-haskell-ide#known-issues) as well.